rickyclegg/go-hackday/README.md

 ## Getting started
 * I didn't have go.
 So went and installed it.
 * Opened InteliJ and started a new project.
-* Followed the getting started and that made me `go mod init go-hackday` not sure really.
+* Followed the getting started and that made me `go mod init main` not sure really.
 Sounded like a package manager.
 * Printed something to the console.

 ## Data